By Aly | First published October 20, 2020 | Last modified November 29, 2022

 |Non-O blood group||55–57%||75%||2×||2×|

 Blood clots are considered to be a multicausal disease (Rosendaal, 2005).
 The risk of blood clots and associated cardiovascular complications with hormonal exposure is highest when multiple risk factors combine in a given individual.
 Under what are among the most extreme of circumstances in terms of risk—elderly people with cancer who are on high-dose oral synthetic estrogen therapy (e.g., DES)—blood clot incidence can be as high as 15 to 28% and overall incidence of cardiovascular complications as great as 35% (Phillips et al., 2014; Sciarria et al., 2014; Turo et al., 2014).
-These adverse effects contribute to substantial morbidity and incidence of death in such individuals.
+These adverse effects contribute to substantial morbidity and incidence of death in these populations.
 Most people are however at nowhere near as great of risk.
-Risk factors like age are why pregnant women can have massive levels of estradiol and progesterone with little issue whereas elderly cancer patients on high-dose oral synthetic estrogen therapy have a significant risk of death.
+Risk factors like age are why pregnant women can have massive levels of estradiol and progesterone with relatively little issue whereas elderly cancer patients on high-dose oral synthetic estrogen therapy have a considerable risk of death.

 In the VUMC studies that found 20- to 45-fold increased incidence of blood clots with high-dose EE and CPA over 5 to 10 years in transfeminine people, the absolute incidence of blood clots was approximately 6.3% (142/10,000 people per year) in the 1989 report and 5.5% (58/10,000 people per year) in the 1997 follow up (Asscheman, Gooren, & Eklund, 1989; van Kesteren et al., 1997; Asscheman et al., 2014; Goldstein et al., 2019; Min & Hopkins, 2021).
 In keeping with the known influence of age on blood clot risk, the absolute incidence was 2.1% in those under 40 years of age and 12% in those over 40 years of age in the 1989 study (Asscheman, Gooren, & Eklund, 1989; Asscheman et al., 2014).
 In about 70% of cases, there were—aside from age—no known risk factors for blood clots (Asscheman, Gooren, & Eklund, 1989; Asscheman et al., 2014).
 Following subsequent replacement of EE with low-to-moderate-dose transdermal estradiol in those over 40 years of age, the incidence of blood clots decreased substantially (with only one event occurring in the transdermal estradiol group) (van Kesteren et al., 1997; Asscheman et al., 2014; Min & Hopkins, 2021).
 A later study in 2013 by the Ghent University Hospital in Belgium observed a blood clot incidence of 5.1% in transfeminine people using mostly oral or transdermal estradiol with or without CPA over an average treatment period of 7.7 years (range 3 months to 35 years) (Wierckx et al., 2013; Min & Hopkins, 2021).
 Those who had blood clots often had other risk factors such as older age, smoking, immoblization due to surgery, or hypercoagulability (Wierckx et al., 2013; Min & Hopkins, 2021).
 In addition to cumulative exposure time, these studies further highlight the converging impact of multiple risk factors—with estrogen type, route, and dose, progestogen exposure, and age included among them—on the risk of blood clots.

 Based on the available research (e.g., the risk of blood clots with lower doses, comparative SHBG increases), it would not be surprising if high-dose oral estradiol (e.g., 8 mg/day) had similar risk of blood clots as the relatively lower amounts of EE in birth control pills.
 The risk is likely to be particularly great in combination with progestogens (e.g., CPA).
 Due to its greater and unnecessary risk of blood clots relative to non-oral estradiol, oral estradiol should ideally be avoided in transfeminine people—particularly in those with risk factors for blood clots such as older age (e.g., >40 years) or concomitant progestogen use.
-However, the convenience of oral estradiol and its relative inexpensiveness (compared to e.g. transdermal forms) are significant advantages that will also be considered by users and their clinicians.
+However, the convenience of oral estradiol and its relative inexpensiveness (compared to e.g. transdermal forms) are significant advantages that will also be considered by transfeminine people and their clinicians.
 In contrast to oral estradiol, non-oral estradiol—with estradiol levels kept in physiological ranges of for instance 100 to 200 pg/mL—appears to have minimal to no risk of blood clots.
 Hence, non-oral estradiol at these levels can be used in transfeminine people with little concern.

 The best way to prevent blood clots from happening is to avoid risk altogether.
 Avoiding use of oral estradiol, excessively high doses of non-oral estradiol, and progestogens when feasible and opting for safer therapeutic choices is recommended in this regard.
 In addition, avoiding use of such therapies in those with risk factors like older age (>40 years), known thrombophilic abnormalities, and sedentary lifestyle is advocated.
 Proactive behaviors like physical activity (e.g., walking, exercise), quitting smoking, and weight loss may help to reduce the risk of blood clots (Hibbs, 2008).

 Certain anticoagulant and antiplatelet medications are used to help prevent blood clots in high-risk individuals.
 Examples include low-dose aspirin (Mekaj, Daci, & Mekaj, 2015; Matharu et al., 2020), direct factor Xa inhibitors like rivaroxaban (Xarelto) (Blondon, 2020), and direct thrombin inhibitors like dabigatran (Pradaxa), among others.
-Aspirin has been found to be effective in the prevention of blood clots (Mekaj, Daci, & Mekaj, 2015; Matharu et al., 2020) and has been recommended for use specifically in transfeminine people on hormone therapy (Feldman & Goldberg, 2006).
-However, evidence is limited and conflicting for prevention of blood clots related to hormone therapy (Grady et al., 2000; Cushman et al., 2004) and use of aspirin in transfeminine people for such purposes has more recently been recommended against (Shatzel, Connelly, & DeLoughery, 2017).
+Aspirin has been found to be effective in the prevention of blood clots (Mekaj, Daci, & Mekaj, 2015; Matharu et al., 2020) and has been recommended for use specifically in transfeminine people on hormone therapy (Feldman & Goldberg, 2006; Deutsch, 2016).
+However, evidence is limited and conflicting for prevention of blood clots related to hormone therapy (Grady et al., 2000; Cushman et al., 2004) and use of aspirin in transfeminine people for such purposes has been recommended against by others (Shatzel, Connelly, & DeLoughery, 2017).
 Rivaroxaban has been associated with more than completely offset risk of blood clots with oral menopausal hormonal therapy (Blondon, 2020).
 In any case, no anticoagulants are currently approved or well-supported for preventing risk of blood clots with hormone therapy.
 Accordingly, clinical guidelines state that there is insufficient evidence to guide decision-making in this area at this time (e.g., McLintock, 2014).
 It should also be cautioned that anticoagulants have side effects and risks of their own and should be used carefully.

 Rutin, a naturally occurring flavonoid found in various plants and foods and available as a herbal supplement, has been suggested by some in the transfeminine community as a preventative against blood clots based on limited preclinical research (Jasuja et al., 2012; Choi et al., 2015).
 However, there is no clinical evidence to support its use or effectiveness at this time (e.g., Martinez-Zapata et al., 2016; Morling et al., 2018).
 Dose-finding studies to determine appropriate doses for efficacy also have not been performed.
 Flavonoids like rutin are notably known to have unfavorable dispositions in the body (e.g., very low bioavailability, high metabolism, short half-lives) and this has limited their usefulness by rendering them poorly active and therapeutically ineffective (Ma et al., 2014; Higdon et al., 2016; Cassidy & Minihane, 2017; Zhao, Yang, & Xie, 2019; Zhang et al., 2021).
 Lastly, the tolerability and safety of rutin have not been evaluated.
 For these reasons, use of rutin to lower the risk of blood clots in transfeminine people cannot be recommended at this time.